AlternativeFFFF/Alt-F4/submissions/ALT+F4 LTN-RLD-Cybersyn Mod Comparison/Requesting a Train.md

 {% include image.html src='Cybersyn-signals.png' alt='Project Cybersyn's signals' caption='Project Cybersyn's signals' %}

 Project Cybersyns adds a total of 3 Signals, making for a simpler overall system.
-While it retains the requester threshold, priority, and locked slots signal, many of the other singals including provide threshold signals are done away with entirely.
+While it retains the requester threshold, priority, and locked slots signals (which are identical in function to the ones from LTN), many of the other signals including provide threshold signals are removed entirely.

 {% include image.html src='Cybersyn-GUI-2.png' alt='Cybernetic Combinator in Station Mode' caption='Cybernetic Combinator in station mode' %}